storybookjs/telejson/README.md

 It will transform the properties to something that's allowed by the JSON spec whilst stringifying, and then convert back to the cyclic data structure when parsing.

-When parsing, class instances will be given the Class's name again.
+When parsing, **class instances** will be given the Class's name again.
 The prototype isn't copied over.

-Function are supported, they are stringified and will be eval-ed when called.
+**Functions** are supported, they are stringified and will be eval-ed when called.
 This lazy eval is important for performance.
 The eval happens via [safe-eval](https://www.npmjs.com/package/safe-eval) Functions are stripped of comments and whitespace.

-Regular expressions just work
+> Obviously calling the function will only really work as expected if the functions were pure the begin with.

+**Regular expressions** just work.

+**Symbol** will be re-created with the same string. (resulting in a similar, but different symbol)

-Dates are parsed back into actual Date objects.
+**Dates** are parsed back into actual Date objects.

 ## API